eshkim1021/PM-566-Assignments/HW-2.md

 ```

     ##    obesity_level   n
-    ## 1:        Normal 886
+    ## 1:        Normal 975
     ## 2:         Obese 103
     ## 3:    Overweight  87
     ## 4:   Underweight  35
-    ## 5:          <NA>  89

-The summary table shows that there are 89 NA’s in the BMI variable,
-which accounts for the 89 NA variables that were counted in the total
-observations per BMI category.
+The NA’s in the data were replaced by the average result for gender and
+race.

 Because the mean BMI of 18.5 and the median BMI of 17.48 are both in the
 Healthy category, a majority of the observations would be Healthy.

-# 3\.
+## 3\.
 Create Categorical Variable “Smoke\_gas\_exposure”

 ``` r
 merge %>% group_by(smoke,gasstove) %>% count()